-Strategic Policy 2 of the LDP set out the six qualities of a successful place which all proposal should meet.
+Strategic Policy 2 of the LDP sets out the six qualities of a successful place which all proposals should meet.
 The qualities considered to be relevant to these applications are: distinctive, in that proposals draw upon the positive characteristics of the surrounding area including landscapes; safe and pleasant, in that proposals respect the amenity of existing and future users; resource efficient; and easy to move around and beyond.

-Whilst the building in itself is considered to be of reasonable visual quality, the northward extension beyond the settlement is considered to have a negative visual effect on the setting of the village.
-The proposal would extend the settlement on the western side of the A78 by approx. 90m into the Countryside.
-The development would extend the site north of the settlement, on the eastern side of the A78, by approx. 25m.
-The distance between the built-up area and the dwellinghouse at Kelburnfoot would be reduced to approx. 400m.
+Whilst the building in itself is considered to be of reasonable visual quality, the northward extension of the settlement is considered to have a negative visual effect on the setting of the village.
+The proposal would extend the settlement on the western side of the A78 by approx. 65m into the Countryside.
+The reduction of the built area from the previous application is noted.
+However, the distance between the built-up area and the dwellinghouse at Kelburnfoot would be reduced to approx. 440m.
 There is approx. 750m of Countryside between the north side of Kelburnfoot and Largs.
 Given the narrow width of the Countryside between the A78 and the railway line, it is considered that any loss would impact on the setting of Fairlie and separation of the settlements.
 Loss of Countryside in this location could set an undesirable precedent for other unjustified development.

 The development would be highly prominent in approach from the north.
 Whilst the northern boundary could be landscaped it is not considered that landscaping would successfully mitigate the impact on the setting of Fairlie.

 The site comprises a small part of the special landscape area.
 However, it is a prominent part and as discussed would diminish the openness of the landscape between Fairlie and Largs.
 Development of the site would not draw upon the positive characteristics of the area.